 Although eating a well-balanced and nutritious diet is important throughout the course of our lives, it is especially critical in early childhood.

 During this time, significant brain development occurs.
-Instilling healthy eating habits and providing good nutritional choices is extremely important to ensure normal development in a number of areas including:
+Installing healthy eating habits and providing good nutritional choices is extremely important to ensure normal development in a number of areas including:

 Cognitive development brain development, including the ability for children to develop language skills, gain short and long-term memory, and make connections.